IamParvSinghal/Wisconsin_Autonomous/README.md

 ### 3. Edge Detection and Contours

-We employ the Canny edge detection algorithm to detect edges in the refined image.
-Subsequently, we find contours in the edge-detected image and simplify them using the Douglas-Peucker algorithm.
+I employed the Canny edge detection algorithm to detect edges in the refined image.
+Subsequently, I found contours in the edge-detected image and simplified them using the Douglas-Peucker algorithm.

 ```
 # Use Canny edge detection to find edges